The claim that the “Allah” of Islam is the Arabic name for the God of the Bible is being popularized by some interfaith movements.

 9. “Within the Ka’aba, in pre-Moslem days, were several idols representing gods.
 One was called Allah … three others were Allah’s daughters – al-Uzza, al-Lat, and Manat.
 We may judge the antiquity of this Arab pantheon from the mention of Al-il-Lat (Al-Lat) by Herodotus [5th century BC Greek historian] as a major Arabian deity.
 The Quraish [Muhammad’s tribe] paved the way for monotheism by worshiping Allah as chief god; He was presented to the Meccans as the Lord of their soil to Whom they must pay a tithe of their crops and the first-born of their herds” (Will Durant, The Story of Civilization, Simon and Schuster, 1959, IV:160-161)

-The evidence of history proves that the “Allah” of Islam is as pagan as Baal, Osiris, Zeus or Obatala.
-It is blasphemy to identify the God of the Bible with him.
+The evidence of history proves that the “Allah” worshipped in Islam is a revamped pagan deity.
+Therefore, it’s slanderous to identify the God of the Bible with him.